 Another step to take is to get a copy of the police report.
 The report contains details of the collision and information on the at-fault driver.
 Many police reports have party and witness statements you can use.

-Why Do Lawyers Use Experts?
+Why Do Motorcycle Accident Lawyers Use Experts?

 Reconstructionists create models and diagrams to show people the facts surrounding the crash.
 Economists and financial experts look at the changing costs of medical care, inflation, and loss of career advancement.
 They help with complex calculations of the economic damages.

-Your attorney may also hire a medical expert to act as an objective third party.
+Aggressive Motorcycle accident lawyers also hire a medical expert to act as an objective third party.
 They review your medical records and testify about your condition.
 A medical expert usually specializes in specific injuries and conditions.
 An example would be a neurologist for head injuries.

 What if the At-Fault Driver Has No Insurance?